harshu-2203/WolPortal/README.md

 # WOL-PORTAL

-My first Web project = My portpholio!!
+My first Web project = My portfolio!!
 It's been a long journey since I pushed myself into the Tailwind CSS world, but it was amazing!
 It doesn't give you any components; it asks you to create your ones!
 And that is the most important thing to improve yourself in my opinion.
 It's been a great learning experience for me, and I think I've learned and improved myself a lot.

 It is my website that I use daily, so I had to include everything that I needed.